B-IoT/tools/relays-creator/README.md

 # relays-creator

 Given an Excel file, the script creates the relays in the client's company database.
-The Excel file need to have the following columns: relay_id, longitude, latitude, floor, username,password, wifi_ssid, wifi_password.
+The Excel file need to have the following columns: relay_id, longitude, latitude, floor, username, password, wifi_ssid, wifi_password.
 All other columns are ignored.

 ## Installation